47k/checkmk-hetzner-storagebox/README.md

 ## Checkmk Setup

-1. Go to Setup > Agents > Other integrations.
+1. Go to Setup > Agents > Other integrations > Applications.
 2. Create a rule for `Hetzner Storage Box`.
 3. Enter the Hetzner Console API token in the password field.
 4. Keep the API URL as `https://api.hetzner.com/v1` unless you have a compatible override.